-House Bill 1041 amended 70 O.S. § 11-103.6 and created the alternate diploma, a new graduation pathway for the 1% of students with the most significant cognitive disabilities who are taught to alternate academic achievement standards and participate in the Oklahoma Alternate Assessment Program (OAAP).
+House Bill 1041 amended 70 O.S. § 11-103.6 and created the alternate diploma, a new graduation pathway for the 1% of students with the most significant cognitive disabilities who participate in the Oklahoma Alternate Assessment Program (OAAP) aligned with alternate academic achievement standards.